 Opuntia and related species (opuntiads) are unique cacti that have unusual shapes and beautiful flowers.
 They are common in parts of the United States and Mexico, but they occur throughout the Americas.
 There are over 100 species in the USA.
 Opuntia Web describes opuntias of the United States.
-Cylindropuntia etc is out sister Website and described other Opuntiads.
+Chollas etc is out sister Website and describes other opuntiads of the USA.

-Of the many opuntiads in the USA, some have been forgotten by time because they were discovered over 100 years ago.
-Some opuntiads look superficially alike and only close inspection can tell them apart.
+Of the many opuntias in the USA, some have been forgotten by time because they were discovered over 100 years ago.
+Some opuntias look superficially alike and only close inspection can tell them apart.
 Thus, casual observation might indicate one species where there are actually two.
 Early botanists identified them and understood their uniqueness, and we use those historical records along with field studies to identify them, their differences, and their similarities.